gitlabhq/gitlabhq/doc/ci/runners/README.md

 sudo gitlab-runner register
 ```

+###  Lock a specific runner from being enabled from other projects

+You can configure a runner to prevent it from being enabled for the other
+projects, so it's exclusive to current projects.
+This setting is available
+on each runner in *Project Settings* > *Runners*.

 ###  Making an existing Shared Runner Specific

 If you are an admin on your GitLab instance,